redt1de/gimp/README.md

 # Attempt at some impacket functionality in pure go.
+## TODO:
+- [ ] SMB needs NTLMv1 functionality.
+Currently only NTLMv2 and Kerberos are supported.

 #### getTGT:
 - [x] auth with user/pass
 - [x] auth with user/hash